 Spring and fall are the peak times to visit Moab since the temperatures are more mild.
 During the summer temperatures can average 105 degrees.
 Even with the heat, summer can be a busy time.

 During the winter there are days you could wear a short-sleeved shirt and shorts, or you’ll need to be bundled in layers depending on the weather.
 The off-season prices and fewer crowds make winter a terrific time to visit Moab.

-Arches National Park is best known for the iconic Delicate Arch.
+Arches National Park is known for its arches, balanced rock, spires and fins, especially the iconic Delicate Arch.

-People of all ages and abilities can see and explore the park.
-Many formations can be seen from the scenic roads and parking lots.
+People of all ages and abilities can see and explore the park along Arches National Park scenic drive.

-Canyonlands is a much larger park than Arches.
-It provides opportunities for day hiking, backpacking, mountain biking and driving off road.
+Canyonlands National Park activities include day hiking, backpacking, mountain biking and scenic driving and driving off road.

-The Needles distrcit is about an hour south of Moab.
-The various things to do at Canyonlands Needles include hiking, backpacking, driving 4×4 roads and photographing the unique sandstone rock formations.
+Needles Canyonlands is about 1 hour south of Moab where you can enjoy hiking, backpacking, driving 4×4 roads and photographing the unique sandstone rock formations.

 The other two districts are the Maze which is remote and rugged and the Green and Colorado Rivers that offer rafting and paddling adventures.